Receipts

 ComparisonTemp=$(($(cat /sys/class/thermal/thermal_zone0/temp)/1000))

 The code above gets the temperature as an integer.
-I then use that in my if
+I then use that in my if statement for checking the temperature:

 if [ "$ComparisonTemp" -gt "70" ]; then